intelsdi-x/snap-plugin-publisher-file/README.md

 ```

 ### Examples
-See full task manifests using the mock and psutil plugins which are available in [examples](examples)
+See full task manifests using the mock and psutil plugins which are available in [examples/tasks](examples/tasks)

 Example of running mock collector plugin, passthru processor plugin, and writing data as a JSON to file: